Regulation Best Interest is here

 Meeting the Regulation Best Interest Obligations

-With a target date of July 2020, Regulation BI is the most significant change to suitability regulation in the past 20 years.
+With an effective date of 30 June 2020, Regulation BI is the most significant change to suitability regulation in the past 20 years.
 It now requires that broker-dealers act in the "best interest" of their retail customers, fundamentally altering the investor protection process.
 For Broker-Dealers to satisfy the Best Interest criteria, the general obligation requires that a broker-dealer "shall act in the best interest of the retail customers at the time the recommendation is made without placing the financial or other interest of the broker-dealer ahead of the interest of the retail customer".

 The best interest obligation is satisfied via a four-prong test.
 A broker-dealer must satisfy all four obligations: